-This is a one day training course for NHS data analysts who are completely new to R. The course is taught assuming that you know nothing (or virtually nothing) about R but you want to know how to make R a part of your workflow.
+This is a one day training course for NHS data analysts who are completely new to R. The course assumes that you know nothing (or virtually nothing) about R but you want to know how R can be useful for your work.

 The course is split into four 90-minute sessions.
-In each session we use the dplyr package to explore and analyse the data, and the ggplot2 package to create visualizations of the data.
+In each session we use the {dplyr} package to analyse and summarize the data, and then we use the {ggplot2} package to create visualizations of the data.
 The exercises start simple, build up gently using lots of repetition (we only introduce complexities one at a time!), gradually building up your repertoire of functions and arguments.
 All the while you will be learning how to do useful things in R using real, fully anonymised, healthcare data.

-The first session of the course shows how to do a basic import of an .xlsx file with one worksheet, then applies the five core functions of dplyr to it, then uses geom_histogram() from the package ggplot2 to draw a frequency distribution of Emergency Department length of stay in 15-minute time bands.
+The first session of the course shows how to do a basic import of an .xlsx file with one worksheet, then apply several of the five core functions of {dplyr} to it, then use geom_line() from the ggplot2 package to show how four-hour compliance improved over a 52-week period.

 Session 2 / Draw a line chart